chanjk/zendesk-search/README.md

 When provided with a search value by the user, the search will match the search value _fully_ and _case-sensitively_.

-This means that searching for `"mar"` won't return matches for `"mary"` or `"Mar"`, for example.
+This means that searching for `mar` won't return matches for `mary` or `Mar`, for example.

 Reasons for this decision:
-- Matching the search value fully simplifies the application and ensures that search remains fast and/or does not require more memory.
+- Matching the search value fully simplifies the application and ensures that search remains fast and/or does not require even more memory.
-- Matching the search value case-sensitively avoids the issue where the semantics of some strings might change after lower- or upper-casing.
+- Matching the search value case-sensitively avoids the issue where the semantics of some strings are case-sensitive.
 For example, the URL `https://example.com/foo` is not the same as the URL `https://example.com/Foo`.

 **Tradeoff**